siyul-park/uniflow/docs/getting_started.md

 ### Installing Dependencies and Building

-To install dependencies and build the project, execute the following commands:
+To install dependencies and build the project, execute:

 ```sh
 make init